 From 2017, the cryptocurrencies are also buzzing.
 There are many crypto-writers and bloggers who're getting paid a great sum of money.

-Whatever niche are you in, if you are a blogger you need to be an avid learner and willing to be a student for your lifetime.
+If you are a blogger, you need to be an avid learner and willing to be a student for your lifetime irrespective of the niche.

 You need to decide on the way by which you monetize your tech website.